Actyx/Actyx/web/developer.actyx.com/docs/quickstart.md

 docker run -it --rm -e AX_DEV_MODE=1 -v actyxos_data:/data --privileged -p 4001:4001 -p 4457:4457 -p 4243:4243 -p 4454:4454 actyx/os
 ```

-You will see lots of different happening on the screen, including a bunch of error messages that are normal at this point.
+You will see lots of output on the screen, including a bunch of error messages that are normal at this point.
 ActyxOS will be up-and-running as soon as you see something like

 ```
 ***********************